thomasfagot/DeezerAlert/README.md

 ![GitHub stars](https://img.shields.io/github/stars/thomasfagot/DeezerAlert?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/thomasfagot/DeezerAlert?style=social)

-DeezerAlert is a tool that allows Deezer users to receive an email notification when their favorite artists release new content.
+DeezerAlert is a tool that creates a playlist on your Deezer account every friday morning with the new releases of your favorite artists.
 This is a quick-and-dirty personal project

 ## Prerequisities

 Before you begin, ensure you have met the following requirements:
 * You have PHP 7.2 or higher.
-* You have a public account on Deezer (as OAuth identification is not yet implemented).
+* You have an account on Deezer.
-* SMTP is enabled on your server.

 ## Installing DeezerAlert

 To install DeezerAlert, follow these steps:
 * Clone the project.
+* Register your app on https://developers.deezer.com and create an access token.
 * Fill the `.env` file.
-You can find the ID of your Deezer profile by going [here](https://www.deezer.com/profile/me) and copy the number in the URL.

 ## Using DeezerAlert